-The IPCC has produced its second report in its sixth assessment (AR6) cycle; focusing on impacts, adaptation and vulnerability.
+The second IPCC report in the sixth assessment (AR6) cycle has been released, focusing on impacts, adaptation and vulnerability.
 This follows on from the first report which came out in August 2021.
 That stark report said that, “It is unequivocal that human influence has warmed the atmosphere, ocean and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere and biosphere have occurred.”

 The new report released today is even more alarming.
 Some have called it one of the most important reports released in human history.
 It says with ‘high confidence’ that, “Widespread, pervasive impacts to ecosystems, people, settlements, and infrastructure have resulted from observed increases in the frequency and intensity of climate and weather extremes, including hot extremes on land and in the ocean, heavy precipitation events, drought and fire weather.”
 In other words, the climate crisis is already having profound impacts across the world.
 Ecosystems are being degraded.
 Biodiversity lost.
 Society is suffering and things will get worse.

 Yet, there is still a window to change course.
 It will require a massive unified global undertaking, but it can be done.
 If we don’t act, the future looks bleak.
 As Fiona Harvey says in her Guardian article, the “window to secure a liveable future is closing.”
 That should give concern to everyone, everywhere.

 The Summary for Policymakers report is comprehensive.
 The impacts it lists are so vast, that it almost reads like everything will be affected.
 For each impact, it states ‘confidence’ levels.
 A small selection of impacts include: